“This is real. It does happen.”

 Everyone watches intently when the video footage from the jail and hospital is presented.
 No one has seen this part yet.
 They watch as doctors and nurses scramble to stabilize their peers.
 They watch as a mother is informed her child didn’t survive, she bursts into tears, and then leans over to give her daughter a kiss goodbye.
 The arrestee has her mugshot taken, fingerprints scanned and the cell door slams shut.

-To view the entire Liberty High School Shattered Dreams video production, click here.
-Be advised that although it’s a dramatization, the content is graphic and may be upsetting to some viewers.
+To view the entire 2018 Liberty High School Shattered Dreams video production, click here.

 The Lasting Impact

-Frisco Police Officer Doug Brown is a Student Resource Officer at Wakeland High School and has been instrumental in streamlining the program for Frisco ISD.
+Frisco Police Officer Doug Brown is a Student Resource Officer at Wakeland High School and, among other SRO’s in Frisco, has been instrumental in streamlining the program for Frisco ISD.

 It’s a massive undertaking requiring a lot of resources, and planning begins as soon as the school year starts.
-About 3-4 years ago, Officer Brown invested time putting it all into detailed chapters and timelines, not only improving the execution of the program, but their ability to make adjustments where needed.
+About 4-5 years ago, Officer Brown invested time putting it all into detailed chapters and timelines, not only improving the execution of the program but their ability to make adjustments where needed.
+Officer Brown shared,

 I suggested to Officer Brown that, having witnessed the 2018 Liberty HS event, I think Frisco’s extraordinary program must be one of the best in the country.
 Officer Brown does feel proud of the commitment and collaboration of everyone involved.